zevv/nim-memory/nim-memory.md

 <2> This seq contains 3 elements, just as it should be.

 <3> `a[0]` is the first element of the seq.
 Its value is `0x30`, and i is stored
-    at address `0x900058`, which is right after the seq itself
+    at address `0x900010`, which is right after the seq itself

-<4> The second item in the seq is `a[1]`, which is placed at address `0x900060`.
+<4> The second item in the seq is `a[1]`, which is placed at address `0x900018`.
-    This makes perfect sense, as the size of an `int` in nim is 8 bytes, and all ints in the seq are placed back-to-back in memory.
+    This makes perfect sense, as the size of an `int` is 8 bytes, and all ints in the seq are placed back-to-back in memory.

 Let's make a little drawing again.
 We know `a` is a pointer living on the